Jedway/whiskyGogglesApp/README.md

 - How it works:
 OCR

-Read more here: <a href="https://whisky-goggles-production.up.railway.app/" target="_blank" rel="noopener noreferrer">Whisky Goggles app full documentation</a>
+Read more here: <a href="https://gist.github.com/Jedway/4c0a8c7b0a5c4ea48a96996ed6792634" target="_blank" rel="noopener noreferrer">Whisky Goggles app full documentation</a>

+### Demo and Walkthrough
+- Watch the demo video of how the app works here:

 ## Prerequisites
 - Python 3.8+